csandeep/perl5_docker_image/README.md

     docker pull csandeep/perl5_docker_image

-Assuming you are using [Mojolicious](http://mojolicious.org/) framework:
+Asuming you are using [Mojolicious](http://mojolicious.org/) framework:

 Here's a sample **Dockerfile** to get you started: